 After registering (you only need to register once), you may update to the latest version of the software.
 This will download all necessary files and correctly install the upgrade.

-Click this button to Update to Latest Version.
+Click this button to update to the latest version of RealFlight 6.

 Please note: Your PC must be connected to the internet in order to check for updates.

 Check for Updates Before Starting RealFlight-